 Border Collie Insurance FAQs

-Common questions about insuring your Border Collie in New Zealand.
+Common questions about insuring your Border Collie in Australia.

-How much does pet insurance cost for a Border Collie in NZ?
+How much does pet insurance cost for a Border Collie in Australia?

 Does pet insurance cover epilepsy in Border Collies?

-What is Collie Eye Anomaly and is it covered by insurance?
+What is Collie Eye Anomaly and is it covered?

-Collie Eye Anomaly (CEA) is a hereditary eye condition affecting the development of the choroid and retina.
-It can range from mild (no vision impact) to severe (retinal detachment and blindness).
-Most comprehensive plans cover CEA as a hereditary condition, provided it was not diagnosed before the policy started.
-DNA testing is available to identify carriers.
+Collie Eye Anomaly (CEA) is a hereditary eye condition that affects the development of the retina and choroid.
+Severity ranges from mild with no vision impact to severe causing blindness.
+It is covered under comprehensive plans as a hereditary condition, provided it was not diagnosed before the policy started.

-Is it worth getting pet insurance for a Border Collie?
+Is comprehensive cover worth it for a Border Collie?

 At what age should I insure my Border Collie?